ergoplatform/ergodocs/docs/uses/sidechains/sigma-chains.md

 ## Ergo at the Center of Sigma Chains

 Sigma Chains are built upon the robust foundation of Ergo, leveraging its advanced features and technologies to create a thriving network of interconnected blockchains.
+With different pegging mechanisms, Sigma Chains offer more flexibility compared to other blockchain ecosystems like Cosmos and Polkadot.
+This flexibility allows for a wide range of cross-chain interactions and enables the creation of a diverse ecosystem of interconnected chains.

+Sigma Chains also place a strong emphasis on cross-chain security.
+While the security assumptions behind solutions like Cosmos IBC, Polkadot, and BIP-301 may be unclear, Sigma Chains prioritize a robust and well-defined security model.
+By focusing on cross-chain security, Sigma Chains ensure that the interconnected network of blockchains remains resilient and resistant to attacks, providing a secure environment for users and developers alike.

-As Sigma Chains gain traction, the demand for ERG will grow, creating inherent buy pressure as emissions decline.
+As Sigma Chains gain traction, the demand for ERG, the native token of the Ergo blockchain, will grow.
+This increased demand will create inherent buy pressure, especially as emissions decline over time.
 With Sigma Chains, Ergo gains access to new on-chain markets, allowing ERG to become more widely distributed and grow as collateral.
+This expanded use case for ERG will further drive its adoption and value within the ecosystem.

-The growth of Sigma Chains will also accelerate development and increase Ergo's mindshare in the blockchain space.
+Moreover, the growth of Sigma Chains will accelerate development and increase Ergo's mindshare in the blockchain space.
+As more developers and projects recognize the potential of Sigma Chains and the benefits of building on top of Ergo, the ecosystem will flourish.
+This increased mindshare will attract more talent, resources, and innovation to the Ergo ecosystem, cementing its position as a leading blockchain platform.

 ## Key Features of Sigma Chains